Backgrounder on Nuclear Power Plant Licensing Process

 In order to construct or operate a nuclear power plant, an applicant must submit a Safety Analysis Report.
 This document contains the design information and criteria for the proposed reactor, and comprehensive data on the proposed site.
 It also discusses various hypothetical accident situations and the safety features of the plant that would prevent accidents or lessen their effects.
 In addition, the application must contain a comprehensive assessment of the environmental impact of the proposed plant.
 A prospective licensee also must submit information for antitrust reviews of the proposed plant.

-When an application to construct a nuclear plant is received, the NRC staff determines whether it contains sufficient information to satisfy Commission requirements for a detailed review.
+When an application to construct a nuclear plant is received, the NRC staff determines whether it contains sufficient information to accept it and begin a detailed review.
 If the application is accepted, the NRC holds a public meeting near the proposed site to familiarize the public with the safety and environmental aspects of the proposed application, including the planned location and type of plant, the regulatory process, and the terms for public participation in the licensing process.
-Numerous public meetings of this type are held during the course of the reactor licensing process.
+Several public meetings of this type are held during the course of the reactor licensing process.

 The NRC staff then reviews the application to determine whether the plant design meets all applicable regulations (10 CFR Parts 20, 50, 73, and 100).
 The review includes, in part:

 - characteristics of the site, including surrounding population, seismology, meteorology, geology and hydrology;

 - anticipated response of the plant to hypothetical accidents;